ventus-ag/documentation/content/products/backups/backups.md

   - *Name* - set a name for the Backup;
   - *Description* - set a description for the Backup;

 After these steps, the newly created Backup will be added to the *Backups TAB* and you can click on its **name** to navigate to the *Backup details page* to view all necessary information about it, including assigned VMs and created restores.
-More information about the *Restore details page* will be provided in the following sections.
+More information about this page will be provided in the following sections.

 ## Backup details page
 To open the *Backup details page*, click on the **Name** of the corresponding backup on the *Backups TAB*:
 ![](../../../assets/images/backups/15.png?classes=border,shadow)

-This action will redirect you to the *Backup details page*, where you can find backup **details area** with actual information about it, panel with available **quick actions** on the selected backup and 2 tabs:
+This action will redirect you to the *Backup details page*, where you can find backup **details area** with actual information about it, panel with available **quick actions** on the selected backup and **2 tabs**:
 ![](../../../assets/images/backups/17.png?width=35pc&classes=border,shadow)

 **BACKUPED VMs TAB** - lists all protected virtual machines by this workload, that are part of the this backup:
 ![](../../../assets/images/backups/18.png?classes=border,shadow)

-From here it is possible to restore a VM and, if it is still available, navigate to the *VM details page* by clicking on the VM name.
-More information about this page you can find here - [Virtual Machine details page](https://docs.ventuscloud.eu/products/compute/virtual-machines/#virtual-machine-details-page):
+From here it is possible to restore a VM and, if it is still available, navigate to the *VM details page* by clicking on the VM **name**.
+More information about this page you can find here - [Virtual Machine details page](https://docs.ventuscloud.eu/products/compute/virtual-machines/#virtual-machine-details-page).

 **RESTORES TAB** - displays a list of restores initiated from the current backup, with available actions to start a new restore, cancel, or delete an existing ones:
 ![](../../../assets/images/backups/19.png?classes=border,shadow)

-More information about Restores you can find here - [Restores](https://docs.ventuscloud.eu/products/backups/restores/):
+More information about Restores you can find here - [Restores](https://docs.ventuscloud.eu/products/backups/restores/).

 ## Cancel Backup
-To cancel the Backup, do the following:
+To cancel the ongoing Backup, do the following:
 - identify Backup, that you want to cancel, on the *Backups TAB* of the *Workload details page*;
 - click on the **Actions** icon and select the **Cancel** in the list of available options;
 - confirm your action on the next opened *Confirmation window*.